Bessie Rayner Parkes: Poems (London, John Chapman, 1852)

-Poems was Parkes' first book to be published.
+Poems was Parkes's first book to be published.
 It contained 66 poems, most of written upon the theme of nature.
 Much of this can be attributed to the inspiration Parkes drew from her trip around Europe with her lifelong friend Barbara Leigh Smith, in 1850.
 The injustices she saw as she traveled around Europe were also an inspiration for her work and also sparked her need to advocate for women's equal rights.